A San Francisco Bay Area oasis of trails and open space

 HIGHLIGHTS: A walk on 2,571-foot Mount Tamalpais puts Northern California in perspective.
 From this promontory just north of San Francisco, you can see the Farallon Islands 25 miles to the west and the Sierra Nevada 150 miles to the east on a clear day.
 Next to the often-crowded Muir Woods National Monument (external link), “Mount Tam” Is popular too, but it doesn’t feel as packed.
 Here you will find deep canyons, cool redwood forests, oak woodlands, open meadows and chaparral.

-ACTIVITIES: Mountain biking was born here and still thrives on its fire roads.
-The park offers 60 miles of hiking trails, plus picnicking, star-gazing, horseback riding, wildlife viewing, birdwatching, botanizing, rock-climbing and geocaching.
+ACTIVITIES: The park offers 60 miles of hiking trails, plus picnicking, star-gazing, horseback riding, wildlife viewing, birdwatching, botanizing, rock-climbing, mountain biking and geocaching.
 Ocean swimming is permitted nearby at Stinson Beach (external link).

 Most of the park’s ranger- or docent-led programs (including campfire talks, forest walks, and Junior Ranger programs (external link)) start on Memorial Day weekend and end after Labor Day.
 Check the schedule for days and times.
 Aimed at kids age 7 through 12, these programs offer games, crafts, hiking, and exploring with other children.